hack5t3r1sk/rmshell/README.md

 It's main purpose is to check wether the public IP has changed.
 If yes it will perform a new login on root-me.org through the proxy, allowing the current public IP to SSH into the challenge.

-The second purpose (to be impleted at the time of writing) is to provide the challenge selection and the corresponding SSH shell in the same window.
+The second purpose (to be implemented at the time of writing) is to provide the challenge selection and the corresponding SSH shell in the same window.

 ## Howto

+### Dependencies
+* Python
+  * BeautifulSoup (from bs4 import BeautifulSoup, UnicodeDammit)
+  * atexit, Datetime, json, Queue, signal, sys, time, urllib, urllib2, yaml
+* Network (optional)
+  * a SOCKS proxy (SSH/Tor/etc...)

+### Installation / Usage
 ```bash
 challenger@computer:/ $ git clone https://github.com/hack5t3r1sk/rmshell.git
 challenger@computer:/ $ cd rmshell